esolitos/bitbucket-notify-teamwork/README.md

-# BB-vs-TW
+# BitBucket and TeamWork Projects notifications bot
-> Integrates Bitbucket commits with TeamWork task comments
+> Integrates [Bitbucket's](https://bitbucket.org/) commits with [TeamWork Projects's](https://www.teamwork.com/) task comments

+---

+## Repository not maintained!

+This repo is not maintained anymore, you should look at [ramsalt/bitbucket-notify-teamwork](https://github.com/ramsalt/bitbucket-notify-teamwork) for a maitnained version of this software.

+---

 This is a simple webhook server which allows to proxy commit info from Bitbucket to TeamWork Project.